3D Rendering vs Photography

 1. Marketing Starts Before Construction

-Most development projects require their marketing materials to be ready for use several months before their construction date.
+Most projects require marketing materials months before construction is complete.

-• Investor decks go out before pouring foundations
+• Investor decks are prepared before foundations are poured

 2. Customers Want to See Before Paying